Feature #1292: mdrun features to deprecate for 5.0

 Unfortunately porting code to the new framework is a larger barrier than what one might think, it is pretty close to rewriting everything from scratch.
 Maybe we need to team up with some of our biggest users and get them to contribute more?

-#18 Updated by David van der Spoel over 5 years ago
+#18 Updated by David van der Spoel almost 6 years ago

 By the way, the trajectory analysis framework already hides the actual trajectory reading from the tools, so this is taken care of - if the underlying code changes the tools are not affected.
 I'm implementing something similar for energy files with guidance from Teemu.

-#20 Updated by David van der Spoel over 5 years ago
+#20 Updated by David van der Spoel almost 6 years ago

 It is not entirely obsolete - I've used it recently as an intermediate when converting LAMMPS trajectories to gromacs, the reason being that g96 has higher precision than both pdb and gro and therefore it is easier to reproduce results from other packages.
 And pdb does not have velocities of course.

-#21 Updated by Mark Abraham over 5 years ago
+#21 Updated by Mark Abraham almost 6 years ago

 I have used g96 on occasion, and some users certainly do.
 I don't recall if -f .gro -ndec <whatever> is just as good, though.
 Given that the implementation for .g96 is of similar quality to that of .gro, I'm happy to keep it.
 I was against .g87 and .xyz mostly on grounds of implementation quality.